C Street Center: Tax status, subsidized congressional housing, and other benefits

 On April 8, 2010, Jeff Sharlet, a reporter who had lived as an intern at the Fellowship, stated on The Rachel Maddow Show that C Street is a "luxury place" with a cook, dining room used for formal banquets, and common space "to hang out, to talk policy, to watch sports," adding that female interns act as unpaid maids and that male volunteers for the Fellowship, including himself when he was an intern, are expected to be a "servant for these congressmen."

 Sex scandals

-Some of the members of Congress who have resided at the C Street Center have been exposed in sexual scandals.
+Some of the members of Congress who have resided at the C Street Center have been exposed in sexual scandals, including Nevada Senator John Ensign, South Carolina Governor Mark Sanford, and Representative Chip Pickering.